-Boyer’s 100th won game at Beaverton High was against West Salem on September 28th, 2018.
-The Beavers were ahead 28-6 in the first half, but West Salem fought back and even though it ended close the beavers still came out victorious 35-33 in the end.
+Boyer’s 100th successful game at Beaverton High was against West Salem on September 28th, 2018.
+The Beavers were ahead 28-6 in the first half, but West Salem fought back.
+Though competition was fierce, the Beavers came out victorious 35-33.